dridi/libvmod-querystring/README.rst

         return (lookup);
     }

-This way Varnish will see get the same unique hash for both ``/index.html`` and ``/index.html?`` but the back-end application will receive the original client request.
+This way Varnish will get the same unique hash for both ``/index.html`` and ``/index.html?`` but the back-end application will receive the original client request.
 Depending on your requirements/goals, you may also take a different approach.

 Surely enough this module can do more than what a simple regular expression substitution (``regsub``) could do, right?
 First, readability is improved.
 It